Water turbine: Turbine blade materials

 Given that the turbine blades in a water turbine are constantly exposed to water and dynamic forces, they need to have high corrosion resistance and strength.
 The most common material used in overlays on carbon steel runners in water turbines are austenitic steel alloys that have 17% to 20% chromium to increase stability of the film which improves aqueous corrosion resistance.
 The chromium content in these steel alloys exceed the minimum of 12% chromium required to exhibit some atmospheric corrosion resistance.
 Having a higher chromium concentration in the steel alloys allows for a much longer lifespan of the turbine blades.
-Currently, the blades are made of martensitic stainless steels which have high strength compared to austenitic stainless steels by a factor of 2.
+The blades are typically made of martensitic stainless steels which have higher strength compared to austenitic stainless steels by a factor of 2.
 Along with corrosion resistance and strength, weldability and density are important criteria for turbine blade material selection.
 Greater weldability allows for easier and high quality repairs.
 Low-density allows higher efficiency through easier rotation.
 The most common material used in Kaplan Turbine blades are stainless steel alloys (SS).
 The martensitic stainless steel alloys have high strength that allow thinner sections than standard carbon steel; reduced mass enhances the hydrodynamic flow conditions and efficiency of the water turbine.
 The SS(13Cr-4Ni) has been shown to have improved erosion resistance at all angles of attack through the process of laser peening.
 It is important to minimize erosion in order to maintain high efficiencies because erosion negatively impacts the hydraulic profile of the blades which reduces the relative ease of rotation.